shawenyao/jekyll-now/_posts/2019-04-07-Market-Comovement-in-Equilibrium.md

 ## Implications

-The comoving condition has profound implications beyond everything moving together.
+The comoving condition has profound implications beyond simply everything moving together.

 ### Return and Volatility